-2. Get Rid of BIAS
+2. Get Rid of Bias

 Collecting data from numerous sources can be daunting, and there are chances of biased assumptions, decisions, and conclusions.
 Don't believe something for which you do not have conclusive evidence.
 If you think your competitors are better than you, search for data that can prove it and then work out your strategy to outsmart them.

-3. Look backward, not forwards
+3. Look Backward, not Forward